The-Marcy-Lab-School/postgres-setup/README.md

 - `\l` to see a list of databases
 - `\c database_name` to connect to a database
 - `\dt` to see a list of tables in the connected database

+And you can also run any SQL commands from the `psql` terminal (remember the semicolon!):

+- `CREATE DATABASE db_name;` to create a new database
-- `SELECT * FROM table;` to see all rows from the given table (remember the semicolon)
+- `SELECT * FROM table;` to see all rows from the given table
-- `ALTER USER username WITH ENCRYPTED PASSWORD 'password';` to set a password (use single quotes, remember the semicolon)
+- `ALTER USER username WITH ENCRYPTED PASSWORD 'password';` to set a password (use single quotes)

 Tableplus Postgres Server Connection Configuration
 - Host/Socket: `127.0.0.1` or `localhost`